algernon/keyboardio-worklog/worklog.md

 - Reviewed [avr_keyscanner#1][avr_keyscanner/1]: Useful comments, simplified code.
 All looks good.
 - Reviewed [SpaceCadet#8][spacecadet/8]: Minor change requested, but otherwise a great fix.
 - Did a pass through all open issues, labeling them appropriately.
+- Tried to reproduce [Kaleidoscope#239][kaleidoscope/239], to no avail.
+This is starting to sound like a hardware issue, requested a bit more information.

  [eeprom-keymap/7]: https://github.com/keyboardio/Kaleidoscope-EEPROM-Keymap/pull/7
  [kaleidoscope/244]: https://github.com/keyboardio/Kaleidoscope/pull/244